biopet/biopet/docs/developer/example-tool.md

 }
 ```

-This is the minimum setup for having a working tool. (not functional yet)
+This is the minimum setup for having a working tool.
+We will place some code for line counting in ``main``.
+Like in other
+higher order programming languages like Java, C++, .Net.
+One need to specify an entry for the program to run. ``def main``
+is here the first entrypoint from commandline into your tool.

 ### Program arguments and environment variables